mrdarrengriffin/google-weather-icons/README.md

 # Google Weather Icons
 A collection of the official weather icons used by Google.

+**Disclaimer**: I do not own these icons.
+All rights belong to Google.

 ## v1
 ### Day
 [<img src="v1/sunny.png" width="64"/>](v1/sunny.png)